The Room of Change

 Opened on March 1st, 2019, the XXII Triennale di Milano, Broken Nature: Design Takes on Human Survival, highlights the concept of restorative design and studies the state of the threads that connect humans to their natural environments––some frayed, others altogether severed.

-With my team at Accurat, we were commissioned to design an original piece ’The Room of Change’, the first area of the exhibition.
+We were commissioned to design an original piece ’The Room of Change’, the first area of the exhibition.

 For ‘The Room of Change’ we created a 30-meters-long hand-crafted data-tapestry illustrating how multiple aspects of our environment have changed in the past centuries, how they are still changing, and how they will likely continue changing, addressing many of the topics presented in the exhibition.